NullixAT/pagemyself/README.md

 ### Installation with ZIP
 You require a PHP 8.1 installation, a Mysql/MariaDB database and a running webhosting.
 Once you have all that:
-1. Download [https://github.com/NullixAT/pagemyself/releases/latest](latest release package): release-x.x.x.zip - > Which contains `install.php`, `package.zip` and a few other files.
+1. Download [latest release package](https://github.com/NullixAT/pagemyself/releases/latest): release-x.x.x.zip - > Which contains `install.php`, `package.zip` and a few other files.
 Do not unpack `package.zip` by hand, this is handled by the install script.
 2. Upload to your webhosting and unpack
 3. Open `https://yourdomain/install.php` in your browser, or whatever path you have choosen